Water sports, snow sports, hiking, and biking, learn why Americans should protect themselves with travel insurance for New Zealand.

 The bag may have just taken a detour and will eventually make its way to you before your snorkeling excursion.
 If this happens, and your delayed bag is 12 or more hours late, you may be eligible to be reimbursed for the expenses you incur for a change of clothes and toiletries.

 If that reunion never happens, the first step is to contact the airline to try and track down your bag.
-The second step is to file a claim with Blue Ribbon Bags-- a non-insurance service that will track and expedite the return of your undelivered baggage by the airline.
-Make sure to have the file reference or record locator number and Property Irregularity Report on hand when you call Blue Ribbon Bags so you can file a lost luggage claim.
+If the airline isn’t able to help you locate your lost bag, the second step is to contact the Delayed or Lost Baggage Tracking and Delivery service, which is another of our non-insurance service partners.
+Make sure to have the file reference or record locator number and Property Irregularity Report on hand when you call so you can file a lost luggage claim.

 You’ve put in the time to plan the perfect getaway to New Zealand, but sometimes things happen that can derail your plans.